In a courtroom, this is the person being accused of a crime or sued in a lawsuit.

 Hearsay

-This American serial killer was convicted in 1992 of killing 17 men and boys.
-His crimes and trial shocked the world and raised debates about mental health and the justice system.
+This American serial killer, who was gay, was convicted in 1992 of murdering 17 men and boys, sparking global debates on mental health and justice.

 Jeffrey Dahmer